 Mainstream publications of various genres tend to focus on millennials and for good reason.
 As the largest generation in the U.S. workforce today, this demographic is not only relevant but will remain so for many years to come.
 However, when figuring out which stocks to buy, you may want to shift your sights on an older demographic.

-Though they’re hitting retirement age en masse, baby boomers still lever substantial societal and economic influence.
+Though they’re hitting retirement age en masse, baby boomers still leverage substantial societal and economic influence.
 Representing the surge in population rates following World War II, baby boomers were once the biggest generation in the country.
 But at over 29% of the population, this demographic is still a force to be reckoned with, especially in terms of searching for stocks to buy.

 According to research from Deloitte, baby boomers are currently the wealthiest generation in the U.S. They will hold onto this lofty status for at least the next ten years.
 Currently, these Americans own 50% share of total net household wealth.
 It will only decline to below 45% by 2030, demonstrating this group’s tremendous affluence.

 Because of the unique needs of boomers combined with their wealth, this makes for great opportunities in stocks to buy.
 First, with riches comes the need to protect those assets.
-Therefore, insurance companies and financial firms should benefit from demographic-based demand.
+Therefore, insurance companies and financial firms should benefit from demographics-based demand.